annacprice/nlp-bio-tools/README.md

 mlpipe is used to build the machine learning model.
 The user can select which vectorizer and ML algorithm they wish to use to build the model.

 #### Setup: ####
 * The postive and negative datasets should first be processed using pdf2nlp.
-The positive dataset should then be placed in mlpipe/data/text/positive and the negative dataset in mlpipe/data/text/negative.
+The positive dataset should then be placed in mlpipe/data/text/positive and the negative dataset in mlpipe/data/text/negative
-* A results file and ROC curve are saved to mlpipe/data/output, along with the saved vectorizer and model (vectorizer.pkl and model.pkl) which are used by loadmodel.
+* A results file and ROC curve are saved to mlpipe/data/output, along with the saved vectorizer and model (vectorizer.pkl and model.pkl) which are used by loadmodel

 The following vectorizers are available:
 * [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html)